 NIH Director Francis Collins, MD, PhD, voiced some questions driving the need for answers.
 For instance, what causes long COVID-19?
 (The scientific name for long COVID-19 is PASC [postacute sequalae of SARS-CoV-2]).

 Collins asked: “Is it a misfiring of the immune system that fails to reset after the infection with this coronavirus?
 Is it a triggering of some metabolic dysfunction?
 We don’t know.”

-RECOVER will involve more than 100 researchers at more than 30 institutions across the United States.
+RECOVER will involve more than 100 researchers at over 30 institutions across the United States.
 As with everything involving an ever-mutating virus, getting the information quickly matters.
 Among the sources for data will be wearable devices.
 Data will also be retrieved from laboratory tests, clinical information, and an analysis of those in various stages of recovery from COVID-19.
-“With immediate access to data from existing, diverse study populations, it is anticipated researchers will be able to accelerate the timeline for this important research,” the NIH said in its press release.
+“With immediate access to data from existing, diverse study populations, it is anticipated researchers will be able to accelerate the timeline for this important research,” the NIH said in its news release.

 (MIS-C).
-The RECOVER project will also mine data about MIS-C and also MIS-A, or multisystem inflammatory syndrome in adults.
+The RECOVER project will mine data about MIS-C and multisystem inflammatory syndrome in adults.

-Linda Spaulding RN-BC, CIC, another member of ICT®’s Editorial Advisory Board, told ICT® in a Q&A in February that it’s a mistake to underestimate the harm COVID-19 can do to younger people.
+Linda Spaulding, RN-BC, CIC, a member of Infection Control Today®’s (ICT®) Editorial Advisory Board, told ICT® in a Q&A in February that it is a mistake to underestimate the harm COVID-19 can do to younger individuals.5